NadiiaBulmak/support-agent/README.md

 | Testing | Vitest unit tests cover tools and failure paths; Supertest e2e tests cover the HTTP workflow with external services mocked. |
 | Business case | The agent provides bounded CBT psychoeducation and guided self-reflection while explicitly refusing diagnosis, medication advice, and emergency treatment. |

 The implementation uses a custom NestJS orchestrator.
 This choice demonstrates explicit control over safety ordering, tool execution, retries, and validation while keeping the system easy to test and extend.
+It is a multi-step tool-using workflow, not a single prompt sent directly to Gemini.

 ## Architecture And Data Flow